Nickchapman3773/Uranium-Fever/README.md

 ## Balance
 - Sweets Simple Settings - Adjusts various gameplay settings to promote a more difficult, hardcore experience.
 Modifications include damage, health, AP, carry weight, crippled limb penalties, dismemberment, skill tags, and vendor respawn timing.
-- Harder Barter Faster Stronger (Sicko Mode Version) - Rebalances the economy around barter, functionally creating a much more punishing economy.
+- Harder Barter Faster Stronger (Sicko Mode) - Rebalances the economy around the barter skill, functionally creating a much more punishing economy.
 - Bullet Time - Utilized in Uranium Fever to completely supplant VATS, Bullet Time is a robust, AP based, time-scaling function with an emphasis on careful player aim and thoughtful decision making.
-- Armor Damage Overhaul - Replaces the nonsensical armor degradation system present in the base game with a system that is highly customizable and much more intuitive.
+- Armor Damage Overhaul - Replaces the nonsensical base game armor degradation system with a design that is highly customizable and markedly more intuitive.
-- New Blood - A complete overhaul and rebalancing to all aspects of damage.
-Adds bleeding effects when struck by bladed weapons and formula based knockdown when hit by blunt weapons or shotgun strikes.
+- New Blood - A complete reconstruction and rebalancing of damage in its entirety.
+New Blood adds bleeding effects when struck by bladed weapons and formula based knockdown when hit by blunt weapons or shotgun shots.
-- Famine - A loot scarcity mod that forces the player to engage with the barter and crafting systems, functionally increasing the game's difficulty and promoting careful resources management.
+- Famine - A loot scarcity mod that punishes poor resource management habits and forces the player to engage with the barter and crafting systems.
-- RAD Radiation Is Actually Dangerous - A hardcore overhaul to radiation, dehydration, hunger, and sleep deprivation, making them far more consequential.
+- RAD Radiation Is Actually Dangerous - A hardcore overhaul to radiation, dehydration, hunger, and sleep deprivation, making these effects considerably more impactful
 - Sweet Consumables - A top-to-bottom overhaul of consumables and misc items with a focus on a hardcore experience.
 - Aid Addon - Adds 16 new, hardcore healing items and new survival healing options.
 - Sweet Healing Systems - A comprehensive overhaul and rebalancing of doctors, sleep, endurance, infirmary based healing and radiation removal, doctor radiation removal, radiation dispersal over time, infirmary detox, and addiction removal.